 Hemoglobinopathies are genetic disorders affecting the hemoglobin molecule.
 Hemoglobin S was the first abnormal hemoglobin to be identified.
-Homozygotes (about 0.3% of blacks in the United States) have sickle cell anemia; heterozygotes (8 to 13% of blacks) are typically not anemic but have an increased risk of other complications.
+Homozygotes (about 0.3% of people with African ancestry in the United States) have sickle cell anemia; heterozygotes (8 to 13% of people with African ancestry in the United States) are typically not anemic but have a risk of other complications.

 Some hemoglobinopathies result in anemias that are severe in patients who are homozygous but mild in those who are heterozygous.
 Some patients are compound heterozygotes for 2 different hemoglobinopathies and have anemia of varying severity.

 Different hemoglobins (Hbs), as distinguished by electrophoretic mobility, are alphabetically designated in order of discovery (eg, A, B, C), although the first abnormal hemoglobin, sickle cell hemoglobin, was designated Hb S. Structurally different hemoglobins with the same electrophoretic mobility are named for the city or location in which they were discovered (eg, Hb S Memphis, Hb C Harlem).
 Standard description of a patient’s hemoglobin composition places the hemoglobin of greatest concentration first (eg, AS in sickle cell trait).